lwjglgamedev/lwjglbook-bookcontents-leg/chapter9/chapter9.md

     }
 }
 ```
+When parsing faces we may see objects with no textures but with vector normals, in this case a face line could be like this ```f 11//1 17//1 13//1```, so we need to detect those cases.

 Now we can talk about how to reorder the information we have.
 Finally we need to reorder that information.
 Our ```Mesh``` class expects four arrays, one for position coordinates, other for texture coordinates, other for vector normals and another one for the indices.
 The first three arrays shall have the same number of elements since the indices array is unique.
 OpenGL does not allow us to define different indices arrays per type of element (if so, we would not need to repeat vertices while applying textures).

 When you open an OBJ line you will first probably see that the list that holds the vertices positions has a higher number of elements than the lists that hold the texture coordinates and the number of vertices.
 That’s something that we need to solve.
 Let’s use a simple example which defines a quad with a texture with a pixel height (just for illustration purposes).
 The OBJ file may be like this (don’t pay too much attention about the normals coordinate since it’s just for illustration purpose).